 - Shared tour

 The easiest and cheapest option is the shared 3 days desert tour from Marrakech.
 Although many companies are doing this tour and prices vary, I wouldn’t recommend booking the cheapest trip.
 Each company has different vehicles, drivers, partner with different budget hotels and camps.
-Because of the long drive, the 3 days desert trip is not easy in general, so you don’t want to end up in cheap uncomfortable hotel or camp.
+Because of the long drive, the 3 days desert trip is not easy in general, so you don’t want to end up in a cheap uncomfortable hotel or camp.

 For almost three years, I’m partnering with a trustful desert tours company and did this tour myself a couple of time.
 Read more about my 3 days shared desert trip here.
 You can book this tour through me; all the information is here.